 In addition to film and TLD badges, self-reading pocket dosimeters were issued to persons entering controlled RADEX areas, which were controlled locations at which an exposure was usually expected (DeMarre 2002).
-The purpose of issuing PICs to persons entering a RADEX area was to provide an action alert.
-A high reading of a PIC triggered the action of collecting and processing the personnel dosimeter being used at the time.
+The maximum reading on the pocket dosimeters most commonly used was 200 mrem.
+The pocket dosimeter could discharge when dropped, knocked, or exposed to water.
+Unless there was good evidence that the pocket dosimeter was damaged, a high reading of a PIC ( $\geq$ 100 mrem) triggered the action of collecting and processing the personnel dosimeter being used at the time (DeMarre 2006a).
 PIC results were not used unless the personnel dosimeter had somehow been compromised.
 The PIC result would have been included in a special investigation of the incident.